Wharton Lodge Cottages and Dogs

 Dog food and treats may be purchased at Lea Stores or at the three pet shops in Ross – Creature Comforts on Gloucester Road, Wynnstay Farm Products on Alton Road or Baileys at Ross Labels roundabout.

-You will find numerous walks in the area and maps and walking books are in the chest of drawers/under the breakfast bar.
-My favourite walk is up May Hill, a must on a clear day.
-Take the A40 towards Gloucester and after the Farmers Boy pub take the 2nd turning on the left called Barrel Lane.
+You will find links to numerous walks in the area as well as maps on your cottage digital guest book.
+My favourite walk is up May Hill, a must on a clear day. ///circulate.deferring.maddening Take the A40 towards Gloucester and after the Farmers Boy pub take the 2nd turning on the left called Barrel Lane.
 Follow this lane quite a way and take the first turning on the right (tarmac road).
 The road starts to climb past some houses, then take the next turn left.
 Follow along over a cattle-grid and you will see a parking bay on your left.
 The walk, opposite where you park, takes you up to a coppice of trees from where you can see several counties if visibility is good.

 After your walk you may want to visit the Glass House at May Hill.
 At the Glass House although dogs are not allowed inside the pub there is a delightful beer garden where your dog can join you for some refreshments…… There is also an excellent Bakery in Longhope (Wednesday to Saturday) where you can sit outside or treat yourself to baked goodies to enjoy back at Wharton Lodge.

-Your dog may also join you at The Alma in Linton, Moody Cow in Upton Bishop, Kilcot Inn towards Newent, Mill Race Walford, Kings Head, Royal Hotel or Wilton Court in Ross or at The Red Hart Inn in Blaisdon, (Longhope) 01452 830477.
+Your dog may also join you at The Alma in Linton, Moody Cow in Upton Bishop, Kilcot Inn towards Newent, Mill Race Walford, Kings Head, or Royal Hotel in Ross-on-Wye or Loughpool Inn Sellack.
 Dogs are also welcome at Eastnor Castle (limited opening times) and Goodrich Castle.

-We have a book 'Sammy and Me' suggesting walks with a dog, in the Forest of Dean.
+We have books 'Holly’s Walks' and 'Sammy and Me' suggesting circular walks with a dog, in the Forest of Dean.
 Please ask Nicky if you would like to borrow a copy during your stay.